UndercoverGoose/stockfish-ws/README.md

 - Pressing `-` will decrease the number of pv lines
 - Pressing `=` (+ key) will increase the number of pv lines
 - Pressing `f` will flip the orientation of the pv lines
-    - Requiring when alternating between playing white and black
+    - Needed if the script fails to detect which side you are playing on